brson/brson.github.com/writing.md

 of the pieces of written.

 * [The Minimally-nice Open Source Software Maintainer][nice].
-This is the most fully-realized thing I've written.
+This is the most fully-realized thing I've written, a piece about how to treat your contributors with respect, in a format inspired by "How to Win Friends and Influence People".
 I like it because it a mix of personal and professional subject matter, and in a unique voice.

 * [Fireflowers: The Rust programming language in the words of its practitioners][ff].
 A project to capture a particular moment in time